Prince William And Kate Middleton Reportedly Had A “Date Night” On Mustique Island Per ‘Hello! Magazine’

 — Vogue Runway (@VogueRunway) August 1, 2018

 Hello!
 Magazine notes that Prince William and Kate Middleton started vacationing on the island in 2008, three years before their wedding.
-But this vacation is, of course, Prince Louis first time tagging along with the family.
+But this vacation is, of course, Prince Louis’ first time tagging along with the family.

 The theme for the party at Basil’s was reportedly “Splash of Gold.”
 Eyewitnesses say that William ditched the typical dark/neutral colored suits he often wears to his official royal duties and opted for a pink printed shirt.
 Hello! did not offer any details about Kate Middleton’s outfit but they did say that both royals looked “island chic.”
-Kate and Will weren’t the only well-known faces there as Rolling Stones frontman, Mick Jagger, was also allegedly there.
+Kate and Will weren’t the only well-known faces there, as the Rolling Stones’ frontman, Mick Jagger, was also allegedly there.

 Royals just wanna have fun!
 Prince William & Kate Middleton let loose & got wild on a rare date night!
 It's what they deserve ???? https://t.co/didgvGDn4Z pic.twitter.com/WBSBcYB001